Assignment Help

 What is the expected value in statistics? +

-The expected value of a random variable X, denoted E(X) or μ, is the long-run average value of the variable over many repetitions of an experiment.
-For a discrete random variable, it is computed as E(X) = Σ xᵢ · P(X = xᵢ) — a weighted average of all possible outcomes, where each outcome is weighted by its probability.
-For continuous random variables, E(X) = ∫ x · f(x) dx.
-Expected value is a measure of central tendency for probability distributions and is foundational to probability theory, statistics, finance, and decision-making.
-It doesn't have to be a possible value of X — for example, the expected number of heads in a fair coin flip is 0.5.
+The expected value of a random variable X, denoted E(X) or μ, is the long-run average value over many repetitions of an experiment.
+For discrete X: E(X) = Σ xᵢ · P(X = xᵢ).
+For continuous X: E(X) = ∫ x · f(x) dx.
+It doesn’t have to be a possible value — the expected number of heads on a fair coin flip is 0.5.

 What is the difference between variance and standard deviation? +